Skip to main content

 Back

-Having long stood for female independence (her iconic “Mom, I am a rich man” quote has even been referenced by Taylor Swift), Cher has entertained audiences far and wide with her enviable jet-black hair, outrageous costumes, contralto voice and seeming inability to age.
+Having long stood for female independence (her iconic “Mom, I am a rich man” quote has even been referenced by Taylor Swift), Cher has entertained audiences far and wide with her contralto voice, jet-black hair and outrageous costumes.
 Initially making her mark on the music industry in the 60s, as part of the duo Sonny And Cher, she’s barely stopped since.
 With a discography that ranges from folk to disco, dance and rock music, the “Goddess Of Pop” has made comebacks in varying forms in just about every decade she’s been in the business.
-Making the once-controversial Auto-Tune a central part of the pop mainstream, Cher’s 1998 smash hit, Believe, is a pop masterpiece that still stands as one of the best-selling singles of all time.
-More recently, Cher reignited her acting career after appearing in the second instalment of the ABBA comedy-musical franchise, Mamma Mia!
-Here We Go Again, defying her age by singing, acting and dancing like a person many years younger.
+Making the once-controversial Auto-Tune a central part of the pop mainstream, Cher’s 1998 smash hit, Believe, is a pop masterpiece that does something completely different with her distinctive voice, and still stands as one of the best-selling singles of all time.
+“Women have to harness their own power,” Cher once said.
+“It’s just learning not to take the first ‘no’.
+And if you can’t go straight ahead, you go around the corner.”

 Must hear: Believe

 After the immense success of her seventh single, New Rules, from her self-titled debut album, Dua Lipa catapulted into stardom and became a household name in Britain.
 While her debut fluttered effortlessly with silky, rich and deep tones, making for a perfect fit on any party playlist, her second album, Future Nostalgia, took a cosmic-disco twist, tackling themes of female empowerment, inequality and intimacy, and earning critical acclaim in the process.
-Lipa’s credibility continues to grow: in recent years she’s collaborated with Miley Cyrus, had Future Nostalgia reimagined by US DJ The Blessed Madonna, and even duetted with Elton John.
+Lipa’s credibility continues to grow: there’s been her third album, 2024’s Radical Optimism; a collaboration with Miley Cyrus; a reimagining of Future Nostalgia by US DJ The Blessed Madonna.
+She’s even duetted with Elton John.
 Trailing a ton of accolades and prestigious nominations in her wake, including BRIT and Grammy awards, Lipa has already earned her place among the best female singers of all time.

 Must hear: Love Again

-The best female singers of the modern era owe a lot to Ms Lauryn Hill.
-Regarded as one of the greatest, most influential rappers of all time, Hill broke boundaries in the traditionally male-dominated hip-hop and R&B worlds.
-Her career began in The Fugees, where her bewitchingly soulful vocals blended with her gifted rap expertise, paving the way for her to go solo and release one of the best-selling albums of all time, The Miseducation Of Lauryn Hill.
+The best female singers of the modern era owe a lot to Lauryn Hill.
+One of the greatest, most influential rappers of all time, Hill broke boundaries in the traditionally male-dominated hip-hop and R&B worlds.
+Her career began in The Fugees, where her bewitchingly soulful vocals blended with her rap expertise, paving the way for her to go solo and release one of the best-selling albums of all time, The Miseducation Of Lauryn Hill.
 Incorporating soul, hip-hop and a hint of reggae, the album explored love, faith and personal turmoil while flaunting Hill’s versatility.
+“I think the piece as a whole communicates my personality,” she said in 1999.
+“It is the culmination of my experiences, the sum total of what I had gone through at a certain point in my life.
+It might have been a little scary at first, because whether I sink or swim, it was all on me.
+But it was liberating because it was very personal, it allowed me to talk about things that were very Lauryn, that didn’t have anything to do with anyone else.”
 A considerable influence on future generations of MCs, among them Little Simz and Greentea Peng, it’s no surprise that Hill stands as the most awarded female rapper of all time.

 Must hear: The Ex-Factor